-Note: This sample question also appears as a sample question for Strategy 14.
+Note: This question and explanation also appear as an example of Strategy 14.

 Strategy 14: Determine What Additional Information Is Sufficient to Solve a Problem

 Some problems cannot be solved directly from the information given, and you need to determine what other information will help you answer the question.
 In that case, it is useful to list all the information given in the problem, along with the information that would be contained in a complete solution, and then evaluate what is missing.
 Sometimes the missing information can be derived from the information given, and sometimes it cannot.